trailblazer/trailblazer.github.io/gems/cells/api.md

 Every cell - unless configured otherwise - has its own view  directory named after the cell's name (`comment`).
 Views do only have one extension to identify the template's format (`show.haml`).
 Again, you're free to provide arbitrary additional extensions.

-Note that the _suffix_ style is getting superseded by the [Trailblazer](trailblazer.html)-style naming and file structure.
+Note that the _suffix_ style shown above is deprecated, and will be superseded in Cells 5 by the [Trailblazer](trailblazer.html)-style naming and file structure.

 ## Render